 By default, when you download a file from the internet, Edge will automatically download and save it in your Downloads folder in your home directory.

-Turn on or off ask me what to do with each download in Edge
+Please turn on or off, and ask me what to do with each download in Edge

 Here’s how to do it.